-1. CONSULT WITH A MENTAL HEALTH PROFESSIONAL.

-2. Notify and/or hand off student ONLY to parent/guardian/caregiver who commits to seek an immediate mental health assessment or to law enforcement if parent is unavailable or uncooperative.
-Consider any suspected child abuse or neglect prior to contacting parent/guardian.
+- 1. CONSULT WITH A MENTAL HEALTH PROFESSIONAL. - 2.
+Notify and/or hand off student ONLY to parent/guardian/caregiver who commits to seek an immediate mental health assessment or to law enforcement if parent is unavailable or uncooperative.
+Consider any suspected child abuse or neglect prior to contacting parent/guardian. - 3.
 Contact law enforcement.
-Law enforcement will determine if the parent will transport student to mental health evaluation center or police may arrange for transportation to the mental health evaluation center.
-Complete mental health evaluator form.

-- 4. If parent transports students to mental health facility have parent sign Parent Notification Form. - 5.
-Complete confidential Suicide assessment risk form. - 6.
-If police arrange for transport, notify site administrator. - 7.
-Document student and parent contact. - 8.
-Consider whether student may have a disability and/or may need referral for additional services. - 9.
-Contact CPS if suspect abuse. - 10.
-Follow procedures for re-entry to School After a Suicide Attempt.
+Law enforcement will determine if the parent will transport student to mental health evaluation center or police may arrange for transportation to the mental health evaluation center. - 3.
+Complete confidential Suicide assessment risk form. - 4.
+If police arrange for transport, notify site administrator. - 5.
+Document all student and parent contact. - 6.
+Consider whether student may have a disability and/or may need referral for additional services. - 7.
+Contact CPS if suspect abuse. - 8.
+Follow procedures for re-entry to School After a Suicide Attempt. - 9.
+Document the event (including student/parent contact) in Pathways under the counseling tab (Special Programs/Accommodations > Counseling > Crisis) and upload all documentation (crisis/suicide assessment, CPS reports, etc.).
+A new Counseling Session needs to be created with the Crisis Domain needs to be selected.